Apostille: Certifying Columbia Documents for Use Internationally

 Overview of the Apostille Process

-Your Columbia document must first be certified as genuine by an official in the Office of the University Registrar in-person in 210 Kent Hall.
-The signature of that official must be notarized by a notary in that office.
-There is no fee for this service but you must make an appointment by emailing [email protected] with the subject "Apostille."
-If you cannot make an appointment to attend in-person, you may mail your documents to the Student Service Center at Kent Hall.
-After emailing us, you will receive further instructions for processing.
+Your Columbia academic credentials must first be certified as genuine by an official in the Office of the University Registrar, 210 Kent Hall, and the signature of that official must be notarized by a notary in that office.
+There is no fee for this service.

 Same-day service may not be available.
 We encourage you to make an appointment sufficiently in advance of your needs.